Checkmk/ansible-collection-checkmk.general/SECURITY.md

 # Security Policy

+## Disambiguation
+This policy solely applies to the Checkmk Ansible Collection, not Checkmk itself!
+For Checkmk itself, please refer to [this Vulnerability disclosure policy](https://checkmk.com/responsible-disclosure-policy)
 ## Supported Versions

 Please always use the latest available version!
-Versions in here are used solely for stability, so your Ansible configuration does not break.
+Versions in this repository are used solely for stability, so your Ansible configuration does not break.
 However, we cannot and will not support older versions, especially security-wise.
 If you find a vulnerability, please report it as stated below,